f5devcentral/nginx_automation_examples/README.md

 ## Overview

-This is a consolidated automation repo for different verified designs customer use case examples using [F5 NGINX One](https://www.f5.com/products/nginx/one) utilizing Terraform.
-For more information on the use cases covered by this project, please see the following articles and workflow guides:
+This repository serves as a comprehensive hub that consolidates a variety of automated resources aimed at assisting users with several customer use case designs.
+These designs are specifically related to [F5 NGINX One](https://www.f5.com/products/nginx/one) and Terraform, which together provide powerful solutions for application delivery and infrastructure as code.
+Within this repository, you will find a multitude of resources designed to streamline implementation and enhance usability.
+For those seeking detailed information regarding the various use cases encompassed in this project, we encourage you to explore the articles and workflow guides provided below:

 **NOTE: To learn about each use case, check the DevCentral article link provided in each scenario folder README** </br>
 </br>